 Since the 2012 Discovery Channel mockumentary about discovering a mermaid near Norfolk, the city has become even more obsessed with the mythical creatures.
 You’ll see them everywhere when you start looking (The Main even decorated its guest room bathrooms with mermaid wallpaper), and you can paint your own mermaid at the Mermaid Factory.

 Norfolk is known for its seafood, in particular, she-crab soup, and there’s no better place to sample it than Todd Jurich’s Bistro.
 Jurich enhances his version with just the right amount of sherry and loads it with lumps of crab.
 It was the perfect precursor to my dinner of lump crab cakes served with a crab and bacon slaw and Old Bay sweet potato chips.
 Yum!

 If you’re not a seafood fan, head to Luna Maya instead.
 The Latin American restaurant is mainly known for its burritos and tacos but has a whole section devoted to vegetarian, vegan and gluten-free options, too.
 I recommend the burrito con rajas, spicy pork chorizo and roasted poblano chiles wrapped in a chile tortilla.
 Wash it down with sangria or a tasty margarita.

 If You Go to Norfolk

-I definitely discovered that Norfolk has a lot to offer and is indeed a hot destination for 2018.
-For more information on things to do or places to eat and stay, go to the Visit Norfolk website or call 757.664.6620.
-Read more from Wander writers on Visiting Virginia.
+I definitely discovered that Norfolk has a lot to offer and is indeed a hot destination.
+Be sure to check out more suggestions from Wander writers on what to do while Visiting Virginia.